-One thing I love about staying in a cabin while we are in Gatlinburg is that my big kids stay entertained and we aren’t always on the go looking for something to do.
-Every morning, evening, and afternoon while the little girls were either napping or asleep for the night our big kids still had a blast.
-They had pool tournaments and enjoyed hanging out with each other, which also saved us money in the long run.
+I love staying in a cabin while we are in Gatlinburg because my big kids stay entertained, and we aren’t always on the go looking for something to do.
+Every morning, evening, and afternoon while the little girls were either napping or asleep for the night, our big kids still had a blast.
+They had pool tournaments and enjoyed hanging out with each other, which saved us money in the long run.

 In fact, we had so much fun each day this sweet girl crashed on the couch.
 Instead of us having to tiptoe around her while she slept, there was plenty of room for the rest of us since the cabin had three floors.

-On the back porch, there is a hot tub, which was a fabulous way to relax in at the end of the day.
-We waited for the little girls to go to bed first so I could enjoy time with the big kids.
+There is a hot tub on the back porch, which was a fabulous way to relax at the end of the day.
+We waited for the little girls to go to bed first to enjoy time with the big kids.
 For some reason, my hubby almost passes out every single time he gets in a hot tub, so we left him inside to listen for the girls.

 The 3 yr old got a new Paw Patrol Book for her birthday that we read together before bed.
 Staying in a cabin gives a home away from home feeling.
 It’s so nice that we can all spread out and enjoy each other without being on top of each other.
 I get major claustrophobic if we stay in a hotel with so many of us and the luggage.
 It just feels like there is clutter everywhere, which drives me crazy.

-I’m not sure what prompted me, but the first morning of our visit I made a video tour of our cabin.
-I am so glad that I did because that evening both of the little girls woke up with fevers and the rest of our trip wasn’t very exciting.
+I’m not sure what prompted me, but I made a video tour of our cabin the first morning of our visit.
+I am so glad that I did because both of the little girls woke up with fevers that evening, and the rest of our trip wasn’t very exciting.
 Here you can go room by room and see what I point out that was important to me as a mom for my family.

 The game room was such a hit with the big kids.
 If we weren’t watching a movie together, you could find our oldest two and often my hubby downstairs shooting pool, playing air hockey, or competing against each other playing video games.
 This allowed my hubby and I to have some downtime and the little girls to nap without the big kids being bored to death.